 Make every effort to write down at least 200 prospective brand names before your brainstorming session is over.
 This will give you plenty of resources to work with as you concentrate on reducing this list.

 The names you’ve acquired could be assessed according to how well they capture the essence of your brand, how they sound and appear on various media, including social and print media, and how excited they make you and your team.

 Get your team’s feedback on each name you’ve come up with and decide whether or not a name is memorable and catchy.
 Aim to have less than ten names by the end of this stage.

-For instance, if you want to be seen as a practical brand, keep names with emotionally charged names to a minimum.
+For instance, if you want to be seen as a practical brand, keep names that are emotionally charged to a minimum.
 But that shouldn’t stop you from sampling some names within a category.
 Even if your brand needs a name that is straightforward and solution-oriented, you can experiment with alternative spellings, like Lyft, or short, energetic names, like Zoom.

 We all wish your top choice from the ten best names you selected would be the excellent business name you’ve been looking for!
 But your finest name(s) must, however, pass a few crucial tests before you can start the celebrations.

 Validation can assist you in verifying if your proposed company name(s) is worthwhile.
 Start validating by collecting:

 (i) Feedback From Your Target Market